TosbackCgusBridge-Bot/CGUs-versions/Nextag/Privacy Policy.md

 *   Your IP address and/or unique device identifier at times to help identify you as you browse and to gather broad technical and demographic information on who uses our Websites.

-*   Your email address to provide you with certain information or updates (such as alerts, Radar, our newsletters, or deals notices) if requested by you and facilitate your provision of product or merchant reviews.
+*   Your email address to provide you with certain information or updates (such as price alerts, our newsletters, or deals notices) if requested by you and facilitate your provision of product or merchant reviews.

 *   The information to manage your account, facilitate the use of certain features of our Websites (e.g., personalized product recommendations, suggestions of content that may be of interest to you, TruePrice prices, submission of product/merchant reviews and creation of your lists) and to send you information about our company, services and products or offers from our partners and advertisers.